On descending cohomology geometrically

 \section{Abstract}

-In this paper we consider the problem of determining when the cohomology of a smooth projective variety over the rational numbers can be modeled by an abelian variety.
-Our primary motivation is a problem posed by Barry Mazur at the birthday conference for Joe Harris in 2011.
-We provide an affirmative answer to Mazur's question in a special case by showing that odd cohomology groups of degree less than or equal to the dimension of the variety can be modeled by the cohomology of an abelian variety provided the geometric coniveau is maximal.
-In fact, concerning cohomology in degree three, we show that for a smooth projective variety defined over the rationals, the image of the Abel--Jacobi map admits a distinguished model over the rationals.
-These results provide an affirmative answer to Mazur's question for all uniruled threefolds, for instance.
-Second, we show how a result of Beauville provides further information about this abelian variety in the case of a fibration in odd dimensional quadrics over a surface.
+In this paper, motivated by a problem posed by Barry Mazur, we show that for smooth projective varieties over the rationals, the odd cohomology groups of degree less than or equal to the dimension can be modeled by the cohomology of an abelian variety, provided the geometric coniveau is maximal.
+This provides an affirmative answer to Mazur's question for all uni-ruled threefolds, for instance.
+Concerning cohomology in degree three, we show that the image of the Abel--Jacobi map admits a distinguished model over the rationals.